 No significant pests or diseases

 Not only are its water needs low, but lavender is resistant to most pests and diseases.
-Watkins says occasionally she’ll observe spittlebugs on her plants, but that’s about it.
+Watkins says occasionally she’ll observe spittlebugs on her plants, but that’s about all.
 The main concern is lavender’s super susceptibility to mold spores (mentioned above.)
-The main thing you can do for mold is to practice prevention.
+The best thing you can do for mold is to practice prevention.

 Another great plus to lavender is that deer hate them, although Watkins observed that “Sometimes they’ll pull the seedlings out of the ground, ‘Just because.”’